grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 With the power restored, Captain Percy tracked down some powerful floodlights in the storage hold.
 They were designed to be clamped onto the fairing of the sail for situations like this, where the boat needed to be piloted visually from the top of the sail, but visibility was nearly zero.
 Powering the lights required running heavy weather-proof electrical cables up from the control room to the bridge.

-She called for Owen to come help her on the PA.
+She called on the PA for Owen to come help her.
 Together they managed to get the heavy lighting units hauled through the control room and up to the bridge of the sail.
-In the slashing rain Percy held each of the four lights in place while Owen clamped the lights onto the fairing by bolts tightened with a wet and slipping wrench.
+In the slashing rain, Percy held each of the four lights in place while Owen clamped the lights onto the fairing by bolts tightened with a wet and slipping wrench.
 Owen draped the cables down through the sail and into the control room where he connected them to high-amperage power sockets.

 So far, Hemi had been mostly guessing from which way the big waves were coming at him, and having Bastian adjust the course to to keep them moving laterally across the trough of the waves, where they faced the most risk of rolling over again.
 The powerful lights pushed back the darkness to reveal the black throbbing landscape surrounding him and stretching out in front of him.
-Huge mountains, the color of crude, slipped towards him and under the boat, lifting it high up among the spindrift blowing white from their peaks and violently twisting off deep into the ferocious darkness.
+Huge mountains, the color of crude oil, slipped towards him and under the boat, lifting it high up among the spindrift blowing white from their peaks and violently twisting off deep into the ferocious darkness.

 Hemi tried to spot the big ones coming at him from a couple of waves away.
-When he saw one, he would have Bastian steer into them, driving up their sides splitting through the top and crashing down into the valley below.
+When he saw one, he would have Bastian steer into them, driving up their sides, splitting through the top and crashing down into the valley below.
 The wind blew without relent, carrying a mix of rain and blown water from which no distinction could be made whether it was moving upwards or downwards.

 To the uninitiated, this was a hellscape, an unstable surface on an alien world.
-Any ship in weather like this was a tiny figure on a vast plane, roamed by monsters the size of apartment buildings that arrived with stealth, and an ability and intent to crush even the most formidable intruders and drive them down into the bottomless hole they effortlessly strode over.
+Any ship in weather like this was a tiny figure on a vast plane roamed by monsters the size of apartment buildings that arrived with stealth, and an ability and intent to crush even the most formidable intruders and drive them down into the bottomless hole they effortlessly strode over.

 But Hemi felt no fear as long as the hum of the diesels shook his boots, and the heat of the exhaust bellowed from the pipes behind him.
-He had been through weather like this many times over the years and knew a well-found ship with a strong engine should have no trouble.
+He had been through weather like this hundreds of times over the years and knew a well-found ship with a strong engine should have no trouble.
 As old as the boat was, he had all faith in the _Prospect_.
 The storm could try its evil best to do them down, but Hemi was not going to go without a fight.

-[//]: # (First quarter of night: night 3, run to Stilt City) After an hour of firing into the storm the giant on the bridge was starting to feel the wear of it though.
-Hemi was not a loud man and his voice was already cracking from shouting directives down to the control room.
+[//]: # (First quarter of night: night 3, run to Stilt City) After an hour of firing into the storm, the giant on the bridge was starting to feel the wear of it though.
+Hemi was not a loud man, and his voice was already cracking from shouting directives down to the control room.
 It also took an enormous amount of energy to keep his concentration focused on the nearly-featureless black seascape.
-Wild as it was, it became debilitating repetitive in a short time.
+Wild as it was, it became debilitatingly repetitive in a short time.
 It also took physical stamina just to stay standing on the bridge against the wind and roll of the boat.
-The most distressing thing to Hemi though was that he had only been at this for an hour.
-There was a chance they could be running through this storm until dawn -- something like 10 hours away.
+But the most distressing thing to Hemi was that he had only been at this for an hour.
+There was a chance they could be running through the dark of this storm until dawn -- something like 10 hours away.

+[//]: # (---- EDITED TO HERE ----)
+[//]: # (2k words from last EDIT point)

 Gregory, dressed in a black foul-weather slicker that covered him from crown to calves, where it draped over heavy rain boots, climbed up through the sail to join Hemi on the bridge.